Dali's Llama - Full On Dunes

 Info: 9 Songs / 35 minutes"

-- Jochen, DAREDEVIL RECORDS
+- Jochen, DAREDEVILRECORDS.de

 "Dali's Llama have the perfect knack of describing their albums - just read the title!
 Last year's Sweet Sludge was indeed beautiful sweet sludge, and this year's new release "Full On Dunes" is indeed full on!
 In their own description Dali's say "Heavier, thicker and faster songs than on our last cd" and I would totally agree, adding that Full On Dunes has much more light and shade than Sweet Sludge with surprises around every corner.
 If you like your rock full of riffing mayhem and beautiful slabs of heavy thundering bass (the sort of stuff Lemmy would be proud of) then this is the album for you!